Luc Michel

-Luc Michel (born 1958) is a Belgian political activist.
-He is the current leader and founder of the Parti Communautaire National-Européen (PCN).
-According to research by the BBC and Logically he is also the chief responsible person for a big francophone African social network and fake news network spreading pro-Russian and anti-Western propaganda.
+Luc Michel (14 January 1958 – 1 April 2025) was a Belgian political activist.
+He was the leader and founder of the Parti Communautaire National-Européen (PCN).
+According to research by the BBC and Logically, he was also behind Russosphere, a French-language African social network and fake news network spreading pro-Russian and anti-Western propaganda in Africa.
+He was also nicknamed the "white Pan-Africanist".
+He was an advisor to Pierre Nkurunziza in Burundi.

-Life
+Early life

-Luc Michel is from Charleroi.
-In his youth Michel was a member of Front de la Jeunesse, a private militia group on the extreme right.
-However he first came to prominence when he served as Thiriart's personal secretary.
+Luc Michel was born on 14 January 1958, and hailed from Charleroi.
+In his youth, Michel was a member of Front de la Jeunesse, a private militia group on the extreme right.

+Career

+Michel first came to prominence when he served as Thiriart's personal secretary.
 Inspired by the success of Jean-Marie LePen in France, Michel attempted to establish a group using the National Front name in 1984, but this proved unsuccessful.
 A more long-lasting Belgian National Front was established by Daniel Féret the following year, although Michel took no role in this group due to a strong personal antipathy towards Féret.

 He established the PCN in 1984, following the failure of his National Front initiative.
-Michel has been leader since foundation, although following the collapse of the Soviet Union he convinced his mentor Thiriart to become a member.
-Thiriart died soon afterwards however.
+Michel has been leader since its foundation, although following the collapse of the Soviet Union he convinced his mentor Thiriart to become a member.
+Thiriart died soon afterwards.

 In 2014, Michel and Jean-Pierre Vandersmissen, as representatives of a group called the Eurasian Observatory for Democracy and Elections, acted as observers of the Crimean status referendum.

+Luc Michel worked for "Afrique Media TV", Luc Michel presented himself as a "geopolitics expert" during interviews on African media and wrote "analyses" which also appeared on African television channels and Afrique media.

+Pro-Russian propaganda campaigns

+In early 2023, the BBC and Logically identified Michel as the creator of Russosphere, a French-language social media campaign that pushes pro-Russian propaganda in Africa.
+Russosphere first emerged in mid-2021, but was fully launched in February 2022, prior to the Russian invasion of Ukraine.
+It amassed over 65,000 followers on social media platforms such as Facebook, YouTube and Twitter, as well as Telegram and VK.
+The network's posts typically accuse France of modern-day "colonialism", describe the Ukrainian army as "Nazis" and "Satanists", and praise the Wagner Group, a Russian private military company.
+Logically researcher Kyle Walter said that Russosphere relied on legitimate grievances African countries have with France and Belgium to promote Russia as a better alternative.

+Logically also identified Michel as being involved in the "Republic of Detroit" movement, a campaign to create a breakaway republic in the United States.
+Walter said that while the movement was a "weird sideshow" without much impact or influence, its message echoed that of Russosphere, and described it as Russia's "firehose model" of propaganda.

+Death

+Michel died following a long illness on 1 April 2025, at the age of 67.
+He had been hospitalized for several months.